MkUnion and state machines in Go

 interface.

-Our function must return either new state, or error when something went wrong during transition, like network error, or validation error.
+Our function must return either a new state or an error if something went wrong during the transition, like a network error or a validation error.

 function for our Order Service: